 Fairmount yet again.
 (And what about that long, low slab to the right?
 More on that later.)

-At the nearby Markeen Apartments (1910) on St. Louis Avenue.
+At the nearby Markeen Apartments (1910) on St. Louis Avenue on the near South Side.
 The “fireproof” Markeen also was built after the 1909 fire.

 So, what are all these concrete posts?
 Right you are: They’re hitching posts.